HistoryThis section has been translated automatically.

 Complication(s)This section has been translated automatically.

-- Significantly increased skin circulation with consecutive cardiovascular stress.
+- Significantly increased skin perfusion with consecutive cardiovascular stress.

 - Excessively increased heat radiation (constant freezing of the patient).

-- Disruption of the skin barrier with increased loss of fluid.
+- Disturbance of the skin barrier with increased loss of fluidity.

 - Increased desquamation with increased loss of albumin and proteins.

-- Non-specific disturbance of the immunological defence with increased tendency to infections.
+- Unspecific disturbance of the immunological defense with increased tendency to infections.

 TherapyThis section has been translated automatically.